AryaaSk/Machine-Learning/README.md

 I am using a dataset which looks at the correlation between student's study time, and their GPA, although the data isn't very good, it still shows that there is a positive correlation.
 So the more you study, the higher your GPA.

+To estimate where a student would fall if they studied S amount of hours, you would just substitute in S for X in the y = mx + c equation.

 Here is a preview of the data:
 ![Linear Regression Graph](https://github.com/AryaaSk/Machine-Learning/blob/main/Linear%20Regression/Graph.png?raw=true)